sirprize/dojo-data-model/readme.md

         ]
     }

-Now that we know the details of the API to work with, let's get back to our previous model:
+Now that we know the details of the API to work with, let's get back to our data model:

     define([
         "dojo/_base/declare",